firesim/firesim/docs/Advanced-Usage/Workloads/Defining-Custom-Workloads.rst

 **ERRATA**: You will notice in the following json files the field "workloads" this should really be named "jobs" -- we will fix this in a future release.

+**ERRATA**: The following instructions assume the default buildroot-based linux distribution (br-disk).
+In order to customize fedora, you should build the basic fedora image (as described in :ref:`booting-fedora`) and modify the image directly (or in qemu).
+Imporantly, Fedora currently does not support the "command" option for workloads.

 Uniform Workload JSON
 ----------------------------